chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d_mixer_using_single_rotating_frame/3d_mixer_using_single_rotating_frame.rst

 Simulating for a Specific Flow Condition (:math:`Re = 1`)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+In the figure below, the velocity magnitude and streamlines are shown for a flow at :math:`Re = 1`.
+Because a SRF is used, the rotational velocity imposed on the walls and the no-slip condition on the ribbon is vizualised.

 .. image:: images/velocity_magnitude.png
    :alt: Ribbon Mixer Velocity magnitude
    :align: center